Roles and Expectations of a Resident Director

-The role of an education abroad resident director extends beyond the traditional classroom and/or academic advising setting.
-Education abroad, by definition, is a 24/7 involvement for participants and resident directors alike.
+The role of a global education resident director extends beyond the traditional classroom and/or academic advising setting.
+Global education, by definition, is a 24/7 involvement for participants and resident directors alike.
 The resident director will handle non-classroom issues and situations which differ significantly from the demands and challenges of the classroom environment.

 In this leadership role, it is critical for the resident director to understand and accept that they are a role model.
 Their behavior, actions and words will always be on display.
 They will want to maintain professional and neutral relationships with all students in their group and avoid displays of preferential treatment and/or favoritism.
 Such displays, at best, will be resented by students and, at worst, misunderstood and considered objectionable.